tesserato/CodeWeaver/codebase.md

 	return maxCount
 }

+// shouldProcess determines whether a file path should be processed based on the
-func shouldProcess(pathRelToInput string, ignoreMatchers, includeMatchers []*regexp.Regexp) bool {
+// provided ignore and include regex matchers. func shouldProcess(pathRelToInput string, ignoreMatchers, includeMatchers []*regexp.Regexp) bool {
 	for _, pattern := range ignoreMatchers {
 		if pattern != nil && pattern.MatchString(pathRelToInput) {